Deal or No Deal Live

 Deal or No Deal Live Game Background

 Deal or No Deal Live – advertised as the world’s first 24-hour online live game show - was first unleashed on the public by Evolution Gaming in May 2019.
 The objective is simple enough: predict whether the amount of money in the last in a series of 16 briefcases will be higher than the Banker’s offer.
-The concept had already been explored in slot games (for example, in Blueprint Gaming’s series of games based on the licence and of course the original TV show itself) but Evolution has upped the ante with its own online live version, with features such as live presenters decked out to the nines, prize multipliers, live chat, and the capacity for an unlimited number of players around the world to join in and play for some top prizes.
+The concept had already been explored in slot games (for example, in Blueprint Gaming’s series of games based on the license and of course the original TV show itself) but Evolution has upped the ante with its online live version, with features such as live presenters decked out to the nines, prize multipliers, live chat, and the capacity for an unlimited number of players around the world to join in and play for some top prizes.
 Adding to the appeal is the game’s stunning HD presentation.
 And with new games starting regularly, you won’t be missing out on playing any time soon.

 Crazy Time Live Game Design

 Evolution Gaming’s iteration of Deal or No Deal Live has two initial phases before players can even get to the third and final phase, the game show portion itself.
-The first phase is the qualification phase, where as the name implies, players will first need to qualify for the show within a certain amount of time.
+The first phase is the qualification phase, whereas the name implies, players will first need to qualify for the show within a certain amount of time.
 This is done on a large RNG wheel consisting of three rings (more on this later on).
-Next comes the top up phase, which is also played on a wheel.
+Next comes the top-up phase, which is also played on a wheel.
 Here players can top up the amount of money in the briefcase of their choice.
 The third and final phase is the game show, and just like the TV program of the same name, the idea is set around opening different numbered briefcases.
-The room's primary colours are red and silver; the former on the bannisters, steps and walls; the latter covers the floor, table and the 16 briefcases themselves; these are arranged in rows along the back of the room.
+The room's primary colors are red and silver; the former on the banisters, steps, and walls; the latter covers the floor, table, and the 16 briefcases themselves; these are arranged in rows along the back of the room.
 Each has a hidden number, and watching over them is one of the game's two presenters.
 One briefcase is selected at random to be the lucky case, and this is placed at the front of the room with the main presenter who handles the mic and answers any queries the players in the chat might have.
 The room itself may not be the most eye-catching, but it’s functional and works for this particular setting.
 And that’s the game in a nutshell, although we’ll be going over the rules in more detail below.

 Deal or No Deal Live Mobile